 The facility administrator shall develop policies and procedures regarding the fair and consistent assignment of youth to work programs.
-Work assigned to a youth shall be meaningful, constructive and related to vocational training or increasing a youth's sense of responsibility.
+Work assigned to a youth shall be meaningful, constructive and related to vocational training, including jobs in the creative economy or increasing a youth's sense of responsibility.
 Work programs shall not be imposed as a disciplinary measure.
+Certificates should be provided for youth who are assigned a specific work duty such as certification on culinary arts if they are serving food, certification on paintings if they are paintings walls in the unit, or if they are mentors and leaders in their units, leadership certifications.
+Staff should track what youth are assigned and figure out a way to compensate them for their time either through comissary or actual money upon a youth release, especially for youth who are graduates and have free time during school hours.

-NOTE: Authority cited: Sections 210 and 885, Welfare and Institutions Code; and Assembly Bill 1397, Chapter 12, Statutes of 1996.
+Note: Authority cited: Sections 210 and 885, Welfare and Institutions Code; and Assembly Bill 1397, Chapter 12, Statutes of 1996.
 Reference: 1995-96 Budget Act, Chapter 303, Item Number 5430-001-001, Statutes of 1995; Assembly Bill 904, Chapter 304, Statutes of 1995; and Assembly Bill 1397, Chapter 12, Statutes of 1996.